 - An application like Adobe Illustrator saves additional information in its EPS output.
 When saving as an EPS file, you can select the file format.
 By selecting Illustrator 9 instead of Illustrator CS5, I shaved 200K off the file size of an EPS.
-Take into account that saving in an older file format may impact your ability to edit the EPS file afterwards.
+Take into account that saving in an older file format may impact your ability to edit the EPS file afterward.

-- Get rid of unnecessary data: In its Action window Adobe Illustrator has an option to delete unused palette items.
-This deletes unused color swatches, brushes, symbols and styles.
+- Get rid of unnecessary data: In its Action window, Adobe Illustrator has an option to delete unused palette items.
+This deletes unused color swatches, brushes, symbols, and styles.
 That may reduce the file size by an extra 200 to 400 K. Also make sure that there isn’t any irrelevant artwork hidden in a deactivated layer or the pasteboard area.

 - Try optimizing the design by simplifying paths or merging multiple paths into a single one.